Peoria Slip and Fall Lawyer

 Workplace Slip and Falls

 Many workers slip and fall on their way to work, during break periods, or even while working.
-The Centers for Disease Control and Prevention (CDC) reports that employers pay between $15 billion and $20 billion a year because of slips, trips, and falls.
+The Centers for Disease Control and Prevention (CDC) reports that employers pay between $15 billion and $20 billion yearly because of slips, trips, and falls.

 They also report that slips, trips, and falls are the leading cause of worker injuries in many industries.
 Some of the most dangerous industries for a slip and fall accident include construction, retail stores, restaurants, bars, and maintenance.